jrbattles/perl-netwalk/README.md

 # perl-netwalk
-Uses snmpwalk to gather ARP databases from your devices and creates reports based on vendor.
+Uses snmpwalk to gather ARP databases from your network devices and creates reports based on vendor MAC addresses.
+Output report is generated as HTML.

-this is a test change.